Last time I discussed how stress “feeds” migraines / headaches, and shared something you could do about it.

 It’s perhaps obvious that this injury, not to mention being in pain nearly all the time, caused Dennis physical, mental, and emotional stress.
 It not only took away his ability to work and feel productive; it also prevented him from being as active as he had been.
 He would learn this again and again, when he’d try to work out at the gym and re-injure himself.
 He’d have a hard time sleeping, and so would consume energy drinks he knew weren’t the best choice.
 His digestion suffered as a result.
 It wasn’t just a loop: was a negative cascade effect.

-Dennis worked with me and learned various techniques to reduce his pain.
-He would practice these techniques before heading to the medicine cabinet, and dramatically reduced the amount of medications he took (which was his desire and his decision).
+Dennis worked with me and learned various mind-body wellness techniques to reduce his pain.
+Since he had a strong desire for non opioid pain relief, he would practice these techniques before heading to his medicine cabinet, and dramatically reduced the amount of medications he took.
 This had a whole host of side-benefits: for example, his digestion, his sleep, and his posture also improved.
 As the pain subsided and stayed at a low level, he was better able to do exercises that strengthened his body, as well as focused and relaxed his mind.
 He was also able to return to work, and provide once again for his family.

 The Deeper Connection: Mind & Body